Rochefort

 Rochefort Transporter Bridge

-Just south along the Charente River, La Flow Vélo® cycle route leads you to the foot of Rochefort’s transporter bridge.
-Entering into service in 1900, it linked the two banks of the Charente while still allowing vessels to come in and out of Rochefort docks thanks to its movable table.
+Further on, the Flow Vélo® will take you to the foot of the transporter bridge.
+Commissioned in 1900, it connected the two banks of the Charente River while facilitating the passage of ships from the Rochefort arsenal, thanks to its movable deck.